An Expert Explains What Happens to Gorillas After They Die in Zoos

 Videos by VICE

 Ape corpses are extremely rare, and there are scientists out there who would love to get their hands on one.
-VICE called the Cincinnati Zoo to find out what it was going to do with Harambe’s remains, but the media relations department was unable to provide an answer.
+VICE called the Cincinnati Zoo to find out what they were going to do with Harambe’s remains, but their media relations department was unable to provide an answer.

 VICE: What happens to a gorilla like Harambe when he dies?

 Adrienne Zihlman: Some of the zoos actually burn them, or make them into skeletons and give them to museums or universities.
-I don’t know what [Cincinnati] does with its animals.
+I don’t know what [Cincinnati] does with their animals.

 Why don’t all gorillas get donated to scientists?